International Professional Teacher Education

 - Teaching language of the programme is English.
 The applicant’s English language level must be IELTS 6/ B2 plus.
 The applicant may be interviewed in order to determine language proficiency or be required to present a formal language certificate.

-- Contact days: approximately 14 days.
-The study process includes online meetings which will be agreed and scheduled in the beginning of the studies.
+- Contact days: approximately 15 days.
+The study process includes 3 online meetings.
 Contact days will be carried out weekdays from 9:00 am to 4:00 pm.

 - During the distance learning and eLearning periods, the teacher students use online platforms to complete given learning assignments individually or in groups.
 A part of the programme includes teacher training.

 - Programme begins in 9th - 10th of May 2019 and ends in 5th of June 2020.

 - The group can be chosen by both the applicants who have completed Basic studies in educational sciences and also by the applicants who have not.

 - Basic studies in educational sciences 13 ects are carried out during the summer 2019 (May – August).
 So, the teacher students must prepare to study throughout the summer.